Efficient presolving methods for the influence maximization problem: The algorithms

-We now describe the BD algorithm to solve the Benders formulation \eqref{IMP2} of the IMP.
-To implement the BD algorithm, we use a branch-and-Benders-cut approach in which a branch-and-bound tree is created and the Benders optimality cuts \eqref{benderscut1} are separated at each branch node.
-Following \cite{Guney2020,Wu2017}, we start with a relaxed master problem of \eqref{IMP2} in which only the following \rev{inequalities} (called \emph{submodular \rev{inequalities}})
+\revv{To solve formulation \eqref{IMP2}, we use a branch-and-Benders-cut approach in which a branch-and-cut search tree is created and the Benders optimality cuts \eqref{benderscut1} are separated at each branch-and-cut node.
+Following \cite{Guney2020,Wu2017}, we start with a relaxed master problem of \eqref{IMP2} in which inequalities \eqref{benderscut1} with $\bar{\boldsymbol{y}}=\boldsymbol{0}$, i.e.,